arinze-edeh/cloud-infrastructure-devops-labs/azure/integration/event-driven-log-aggregation-system/README.md

   --query "[0].value" -o tsv)
 ```

----
+No output is printed.
+The key is held in memory as a shell variable.

-#### 2c.
-First Container Creation Attempt (Failed -- Public Access Blocked)
+#### 2b.
+Attempt Container Creation with Public Access (Failed)

-The initial attempt to create the blob container with `--public-access blob` failed because the storage account had `allowBlobPublicAccess` set to `false` by default.

 ```bash
 az storage container create \